PRX/dovetail-marketing-site/_posts/2023-01-03-dovetail-now-supports-web-monetization-podcasting.md

  %}

 ### A Web Monetized Podcast Player
 Adding the payment pointer to the feed is essential, but we also need podcast players to be Web Monetization enabled and make use of it.
-PRX also supports an open-source web player for podcasts, so we added support for web monetization in our own player, the very one used already by many of our podcasters like on [_Song Exploder_](https://songexploder.net/) and [_Book Exploder_](https://bookexploder.com/).
+PRX also supports an open-source web player for podcasts, so we added support for web monetization in our own player, the very one used already by many of our podcasters like on "[_Song Exploder_](https://songexploder.net/)" and "[_Book Exploder_](https://bookexploder.com/)."

-Now, when someone using web monetization listens to an episode on the _Book Exploder_ website, they will send payments while they listen, with the dollar sign icon showing that monetization is happening:
+Now, when someone using web monetization listens to an episode on the [_Book Exploder_](https://bookexploder.com/episodes/james-mcbride) website, they will send payments while they listen, with the dollar sign icon showing that monetization is happening:

 {% picture img/web-mon-2.png --alt An example PRX Player showing the monetization dollar sign in the bottom right corner
  %}

-An example PRX Player showing the monetization dollar sign in the bottom right corner

 Clicking on the dollar sign icon shows a visualization for the streaming payments, and how much money has been sent while listening:

 {% picture img/web-mon-3.png --alt The player showing payments streaming from the listener to the creator during playback %}

 To make this work, Dovetail adds the payment pointer in a special tag in the RSS feed for the player to use to stream payments during playback.
-But we didn’t want to update the feed in a way that only works for PRX, we built on the work at the Podcast Index defining monetization in RSS, and further on how the folks at Castopod built support for Web Monetization.
-The result is a Podcasting 2.0 proposal for a standard way to use web monetization for podcasting that should work for any podcast host, and can be adopted by any podcast website or web player.
+But we didn’t want to update the feed in a way that only works for PRX, we built on the work at the [Podcast Index defining monetization](https://github.com/Podcastindex-org/podcast-namespace/issues/132) in RSS, and further on how the folks at [Castopod built support for Web Monetization](https://blog.castopod.org/castopod-supports-web-monetization/).
+The result is a [Podcasting 2.0 proposal for a standard way to use web monetization for podcasting](https://github.com/Podcastindex-org/podcast-namespace/pull/409) that should work for any podcast host, and can be adopted by any podcast website or web player.

 This is important, because when you believe in standards, it means working to support and bolster the work and inventions of others.
-As a practical result, it also means what we’ve built is interoperable, so with help from the team at Castopod, Castopod hosted podcasts can also receive payments from the open source PRX player.
+As a practical result, it also means what we’ve built is interoperable, so with help from the team at [Castopod](https://blog.castopod.org/castopod-supports-web-monetization/), Castopod hosted podcasts can also receive payments from the open source PRX player.

-For example, this Castopod hosted show _Les Poésies d’Héloïse_ can use the PRX embeddable player to receive web monetized payments, just exactly like one hosted on Dovetail:
+For example, this Castopod hosted show "[Les Poésies d’Héloïse](https://lespoesiesdheloise.fr/@heloise)" can use the [PRX embeddable player](https://play.prx.org/e?uf=https://lespoesiesdheloise.fr/@heloise/feed.xml) to receive web monetized payments, just exactly like one hosted on Dovetail:

 {% picture img/web-mon-4.png --alt A Castopod podcast with streaming payments in the PRX player %}